HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-02-blockchain-as-a-data-structure.md

 Transactions, being the basic building block of a blockchain, are an example of this:

 First, an understanding of the UTXO accounting model is necessary.
 Second, to understand the *ownable* part of the data on a blockchain one needs to understand the basic principles of [public-key cryptography]({{ site.baseurl }}{% post_url /technology/expert/2022-02-04-0-public-key-cryptography %}): private keys, public keys, addresses and digital signatures.
 Each transaction input includes a signature that authorizes spending and each newly created output includes information about what a signature needs to look like in order to authorize its spending.
+Lastly, the overall structure of the blockchain needs to be understood.

 ### Summary